GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Approach

-Given a collection of 2D images, our method aims to learn, through adversarial learning, a 3D-aware image generator $G$ which takes a latent code $\boldsymbol z\in \mathbb{R}^{d_z}\sim p_z$ and an explicit camera pose $\boldsymbol \theta\in\mathbb{R}^3\sim p_\theta$ as inputs, and outputs a synthesized image $I$ of an virtual instance determined by $\boldsymbol z$ under pose $\boldsymbol\theta$: Figure~\ref{fig:framework} depicts the overall framework of our method.
+Figure~\ref{fig:framework} depicts the overall framework of our method.
 We first use a radiance manifold generator to generate the radiance and feature manifolds representing a low-resolution scene.
 Then we flatten and discretize the manifolds and upsample them using a shared CNN to get an high-resolution representation.
 After training, GRAM-HD can render high-definition and 3D-consistent images.

-\subsection{Radiance manifolds}
+\subsection{Radiance Manifolds}

 The concept of radiance manifolds is introduced in GRAM~\cite{deng2021gram} and we briefly review it here.
 The original neural radiance filed~\cite{mildenhall2020nerf} models the radiance of a continuous 3D scene with a neural network, and volumetric rendering is done by sampling points along each viewing ray and integrating the radiance.
 However, the high memory and computation cost greatly restricts the number of point samples for GAN training.
 The GRAM method regulates point sampling and radiance field learning on a set of learned surface manifolds which can significantly improve image generation quality.